Insights and Instructions

 It is the family’s responsibility to discuss expectations about communication.
 As long as technology cooperates, students will have time weekly to email, we encourage them to write their parents (and we check back that they did), but we will not monitor who they email.
 From time to time we have internet issues in the locations where we serve but you can be assured we will do our best to ensure regular communication and if that is not possible we will let you know.
 There will also be regular updates to parents from the team leader.

-Can my son or daughter leave project during the summer?
+Can my son or daughter leave the summer mission during the summer?

 Calendar and Deadlines